Froodle (French Bulldog Poodle Mix): Pictures, Info, Temperament & Traits

 3. Poodles and French Bulldogs Are Extremely Popular in the U.S.

 Both the Frenchie and the Poodle are in the top ten on the American Kennel Club’s breed popularity rankings.
-Frenchies are currently ranked at number one while Poodles (all sizes) are ranked at number seven.
+Frenchies are currently ranked at number one while Poodles (all sizes) are ranked at number five.
 The AKC includes 200 dog breeds in its ranking.

 4. Froodles Are Recognized by a Hybrid Club

-Though major Kennel Clubs don’t recognize hybrids or “designer breeds“, The American Canine Hybrid Club recognizes the Froodle along with a multitude of other crosses.
+Though major Kennel Clubs don’t recognize hybrids or “designer breeds“, the American Canine Hybrid Club recognizes the Froodle along with a multitude of other crosses.

 Summary